wkumari/draft-wkumari-dnsop-alt-tld/README.md

    instead of [RFC6761].
 RFC6761 specifies Special Use TLDs which should only be used in exceptional circumstances.

-   This document reserves the string "ALT" (short for "Alternate") as a Special Use Domain ([RFC6761]) that should be used in the right-most label position to signify that this name is not rooted in the DNS, and that normal registration and lookup rules do not apply.
+   This document reserves the label "ALT" (short for "Alternate") as a Special Use Domain ([RFC6761]).
+This label is intended to be used as the final label (apart from the zero-length terminating) to signify that the name is not rooted in the DNS, and that normal registration and lookup rules do not apply.

 1.1.
 Requirements notation